Chapter 11 The scientific project and scientific living

-Throughout the book, I make reference to the ‘scientific project’ as a greater plan to which our studies in biological sciences is simply a part.
-I consider the scientific project as a path that humanity should continue to travel in order to reach a higher and more just way of living.
+Throughout the book, I refer to the ‘scientific project’ as a greater plan of which our studies in biological sciences are simply a part.
+I consider the scientific project as a path that humanity should continue to travel to reach a higher and more just way of living.
 Our societies have evolved from places where superstition and belief were the basis for societal rules that favoured the privileged classes.
-Science is a process in which we reach conclusions based on egalitarian reasoning and evidence, something that we can aspire for the larger community around us.
+Science is a process in which we reach conclusions based on egalitarian reasoning and evidence, something that we can aspire for in the larger community around us.
 Already, most societies are making the majority of their collective evidence-based decisions through the guidance of science.
 Therefore, if we consider our knowledge-based societies to be democratic, then all citizens of that society should understand the processes under which the foundation of that knowledge is acquired (Sagan, 2011).
-Yet globally, public skepticism in science has been rising, and has reached as high as 35%.
-To consolidate this growing position of science in society, and the decline in public acceptance, scientists will need to become more open, communicative and seen to be conducting their own profession in a way that reflects these ideals.
-There is evidence that increasing communication from scientists to the public results in a decrease of skepticism (see here).
+Yet globally, public skepticism in science has been rising and has reached as high as 35% (see here).
+To consolidate this growing position of science in society, and the decline in public acceptance, scientists will need to become more open, communicative and seen to be conducting their profession in a way that reflects these ideals.
+There is evidence that increasing communication from scientists to the public results in a decrease in scepticism (Goldenberg, 2023).

 Imagine a world in which all of the principal decisions are made as a result of advances in science, but vanishingly small numbers of people actually understand how science works.
 This is not a world that we would want, but as Carl Sagan (Sagan, 2011) pointed out, it’s one that could all too easily happen.
 Therefore, to prevent the workings of science falling into the hands of a minority, we have a duty to communicate our science to the majority.